DaltonAC/VehicleVault/README.md

 **Instructions to build and run CarCar**

 - Git, Docker, and Node.js 18.16+ are **required** applications.
-Insomnia is *optional* if wish to test out certain JSON requests..
+Insomnia is *optional* if wish to test out additional JSON requests.
 - Fork and Clone the main repository on your local computer using:
   ```
   git clone <repository.url>